 Meet your new favorite easy weeknight dinner that’s even better than takeout!
-This Thai Coconut Lime Chicken is packed with flavor, oh so creamy, and it’s simple to make as well, with minimal ingredients.
+This Thai-Inspired Coconut Lime Chicken is packed with flavor, oh so creamy, and it’s simple to make as well, with minimal ingredients.
 This family friendly dinner is naturally gluten free and dairy free too.
 Try it paired with freshly steamed rice and my Best Roasted Broccoli.

 It’s no secret we’re absolutely crazy about the coconut lime flavor combo around here!
 The obsession started with this Coconut Lime Ice Cream, and I’ve been creating different recipes around those flavors ever since.
 Which brings us to today with this savory Thai Coconut Lime Chicken.